One of the best money management tools I know is this Rule of Thumb: Match quality with need. In other words, don’t buy quality beyond the need.

 Strollers run the gamut from $15 to $650.
 I can promise you that we did not need $650 of quality in a stroller.
 My goal was to buy the best inexpensive stroller that would match our list of needs.

 I began my research online.
 Armed with the list, I started with the cheapest options and rejected them one by one when a particular cheap model couldn’t deliver on the must-haves.
 As I moved up in price, it didn’t take long to find strollers that had all of the things we need.
 I easily narrowed down the field of thousands to the three strollers that appeared to match—not exceed—our needs.

 We visited stores so we could actually meet our top three candidates.
 I talked to parents, read tons of reviews.
 In the end, I made the decision to buy the cheapest of the three, based on reviews and personal recommendations.
 Quality wise, all three were so close, I couldn’t see much difference.

-The stroller that won the first ever official “Everyday Cheapskate Best Inexpensive” seal of approval is The First Years Ignite Stroller.
+The stroller that won the first ever official “Everyday Cheapskate Best Inexpensive” seal of approval is this Summer 3Dlite Convenience Stroller.

-We took Ignite for its maiden voyage to Knott’s Berry Farm and right off the bat we noticed five other Ignites just like ours in the stroller parking area at Knott’s “Camp Snoopy.”
+We took our stroller for its maiden voyage to Knott’s Berry Farm and right off the bat we noticed five others just like ours in the stroller parking area at Knott’s “Camp Snoopy.”
 That sealed the deal and prompted a simple comment from the front seat.
 “That’s cool.”

 The handles are taller than most and the 5-point harness hooks up easily.
-There is plenty of room to stow stuff under the seat and I have a cup holder and zippered console.
+There is plenty of room to stow stuff under the seat and I have a cup holder and storage pocket.
 This stroller is solid with a seat that is 2-inches wider than its nearest competitor.